-As to, it is a very important aspect of the truth.
-It is written in Exodus 3:15, “And God said moreover to Moses, Thus shall you say to the children of Israel, the LORD God of your fathers, the God of Abraham, the God of Isaac, and the God of Jacob, has sent me to you: this is my name for ever, and this is my memorial to all generations.”
-Exodus 6:2–3 says, “And God spoke to Moses, and said to him, I am the LORD: And I appeared to Abraham, to Isaac, and to Jacob, by the name of God Almighty, but by my name JEHOVAH was I not known to them.”
+As to God’s name, it is a very important aspect of the truth.
+It is written in Exodus 3:15, “And God said moreover to Moses, Thus shall you say to the children of Israel, Jehovah, the God of your fathers, the God of Abraham, the God of Isaac, and the God of Jacob, has sent me to you: this is My name for ever, and this is My memorial to all generations.”
+Exodus 6:2–3 says, “And God spoke to Moses, and said to him, I am Jehovah: And I appeared to Abraham, to Isaac, and to Jacob, by theAlmighty, but by My name JEHOVAH was I not known to them.”
 These verses show that God did not have a name in the beginning.
 At that time, God was just called “God.”
 God only took the name “Jehovah” when He called Moses to lead the Israelites out of Egypt.
 That is, God had the name Jehovah when He began the work of saving mankind.

 God takes a different name for each stage of His work.
 However, we are easy to hold on to God’s name during the work that He did in times gone by, thus defining God, resisting God and disrupting and disturbing God’s work.
 Were the Pharisees not an example?
 When the Lord Jesus came to do work, they only kept the name of the Messiah in the prophecies, believing that the Lord was not God unless He was called the Messiah.
 So they did their best to resist the Lord Jesus, tried to find all kinds of accusations against Him, and even crucified Him.
 In the end, they were punished by God and suffered the loss of their nation.
 As for those who accepted the Lord Jesus’ name, they followed the footsteps of the Lord Jesus, enjoyed the work of the Holy Spirit and boundless grace the Lord bestowed upon them.